marcusoftnet/marcusoftnet.github.io/_posts/2007-06-04-teamsystem-msbuild-and-clickonce.md

 This is how I did it:

-First I created an `itemgroup` (called ClickOnceProjects) with parameters for the ClickOnce-deployment.
-This item group could be repeted for all projects that is to be published with ClickOnce.
+First I created an `itemGroup` (called ClickOnceProjects) with parameters for the ClickOnce-deployment.
+This item group could be repeated for all projects that is to be published with ClickOnce.

 ```xml
 <ItemGroup>